 Chemicals pose very serious health risks, not only to humans but also dogs.
 Your dog should live in an environment that does not have chemicals that cause/increase the risk of cancer.
-If you’re a smoker, your pet should be a bit far when you’re smoking.
-When your dog inhales the smoke, the smoke can directly attack the lungs and increase the risk of cancer.
+If you’re a smoker, your pet should be far away when you’re smoking.
+When your dog inhales the smoke, the smoke can directly attack the sinuses and lungs and increase the risk of cancer.

 2. Oral hygiene

 It is important to ensure that your dog’s teeth are always clean.
-This will drastically reduce/lower the risk of oral cancer.
+This will drastically reduce the risk of oral cancers.
 Dogs whose teeth are brushed regularly are less likely to develop oral cancer compared to those that are not brushed.
 Brushing your dog’s teeth isn’t always fun, but it is necessary if you want your dog to grow healthy.
-There are right tools and tips to help you brush your dog’s teeth.
-There are teeth gels for dogs that make it even easier.
-Brushing your pet’s teeth is not a difficult task especially if you love your pet.
-It is a responsibility if you want to reduce the risk of oral cancer.
+Caring for your pet’s teeth is not a difficult task, especially if you love your pet!
+Here are some great tips for brushing teeth and supporting a healthy mouth and gums.

 3. Reduce the use of tick and flea products

 Almost all dog owners buy these products to destroy and keep away fleas and ticks.
 These products do help but it is important to reduce their usage to the absolute minimum needed for your dog’s weight.
-According to the latest research, these products contain fipronil that helps kill tick and flea.
-This ingredient increases the risk of thyroid cancer and results to altered thyroid hormones.
-The company creates the impression that fibronil does not migrate to the body which is untrue.
+According to the latest research, many of these products contain fipronil, an ingredient that increases the risk of thyroid cancer and results in altered thyroid hormones.
+The company creates the impression that fipronil does not migrate to the body which is untrue.

-Many of these flea and tick products contain either Permethrin or Pyriproxyfen.
-Permethrin has been tested and found that the product is a carcinogenic insecticide that causes lung cancer and liver tumors in animals.
+Additionally, many flea and tick products contain either Permethrin or Pyriproxyfen.
+Permethrin has been tested and found to be a carcinogenic insecticide that causes lung cancer and liver tumors in animals.
 According to the research done by Centre for Public Integrity, Pyrethroids caused double fatalities in 2002-2007 compared to non-pyrethroid compounds.
-When you’re cleaning your pet avoid using chemicals or cleaning agents that may pose a health risk or disease to your pet.
+Look, instead, for natural flea and tick remedies.

 4. Anti-inflammatory diet

-Avoid feeding your dog with anything that promotes inflammation.
-Recent research shows that cancer is a chronic inflammatory disease and can be caused by inflammation.
+Avoid feeding your dog anything that promotes inflammation.
+Recent research shows that cancer can be caused by chronic inflammation.
 Inflammation creates an environment for proliferation of abnormal body cells.
 Glucose in carbohydrates promotes the multiplication of cancer cells.
-When you’re feeding your dog, avoid large intake or food that contains high percentage of carbohydrate.
+When you’re feeding your dog, avoid food that contains a high percentage of carbohydrates.
 Avoid processed grains, starchy vegetables, potatoes, fruits with fructose among others.
 Don’t forget that all dry food contains some starch.
 All pet food contains some starch.
 It is good to buy foods that do not contain a lot of starch.
 Always buy a balanced diet for your dog.
 Pet grain-free food is good because it has small percentage of starch compared to other types of food.

 Avoid feeding your dog with food with high concentration of omega 6 fatty acids or food too low in omega 3 fatty acids.
 According to the recent research, omega 6 fatty acids promotes/increases inflammation, but omega 3 fatty acids reverses the effect of omega 6.
 Learn to feed your dog with anti-inflammatory and anti-cancer food such as whole and raw food.
 The food should contain high protein percentage.
 Bones are also helpful and healthy to your pet.